2

 How much do part time specimen processor jobs pay per hour?

-As of Jul 17, 2026, the average hourly pay for part time specimen processor in Pittsburgh, PA is $17.49, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for part time specimen processor in Pittsburgh, PA is $17.49, according to ZipRecruiter salary data.
 Most workers in this role earn between $15.38 and $17.74 per hour, depending on experience, location, and employer.

-What are part time specimen processors?
+What is a part time specimen processor?

 Part time specimen processors are laboratory professionals who are responsible for receiving, labeling, and preparing biological specimens, such as blood, urine, or tissue, for analysis.
 They work part-time hours, typically in medical labs, hospitals, or diagnostic centers, ensuring samples are accurately documented and processed according to strict protocols.
 Their duties may also include data entry, maintaining sample integrity, and communicating with healthcare staff.
 This role is essential for supporting laboratory operations and ensuring timely and accurate test results.

-What are some typical challenges faced by part-time specimen processors, and how can these be managed effectively?
+What are some typical challenges faced by part time specimen processors, and how can these be managed effectively?

 Part-time specimen processors often face challenges such as working with high sample volumes during peak periods, maintaining strict attention to detail under time pressure, and adhering to rigorous safety and quality protocols.
 Effective time management, strong organizational skills, and clear communication with laboratory staff are key to succeeding in this role.
 Many employers provide comprehensive training and support, ensuring new processors can quickly adapt and contribute to the team.